Lapin0t/phd-manuscript/main/02_games.typ

 sleeping in wait of a network response) as if they were normal code.
 As the precise definition of the state space is left implicit and for the language implementation to work out, it can no longer be manipulated by the programmer.
-What is left is an opaque notion of automata (e.g., generators, awaitables), for which the only possible operation is _stepping_, i.e., running until the next transition.
+What is left is an opaque notion of automaton (e.g., generators, awaitables), for which the only possible operation is _stepping_, i.e., running until the next transition.
-In this section I will apply this methodology to the definition of transitions systems over games and this will take us to my first contribution: _indexed interaction trees_.
+In this section I will apply this methodology to the definition of transition systems over games and this will bring us to my first contribution: _indexed interaction trees_.

 #tom[Ça je connais pas du tout.]